Subhratava/Dynamic-Filtering-of-Dataframe-in-Pandas/README.md

 # Dynamic-Filtering-of-Dataframe-in-Pandas
-This projects implements excel type dynamic filtering in streamlit ui for oandas dataframe
+This projects implements excel type dynamic filtering in streamlit ui for pandas dataframe